First period: How long it lasts, early signs & self care tips

 For the first period

-When you notice blood after using the toilet or if your clothes gets stained, try to get any absorbent material like tissue paper and place it on underpants as a temporary measure.
+When you notice blood after using the toilet or if your clothes get stained, try to get any absorbent material like tissue paper and place it on your underpants as a temporary measure.
 Inform your

 Cramps